christiancrisologo/deno-starter/README.md

-# Deno Boilerplate
+# Overview

-This is a very basic Deno Boilerplate.
+ Just a basic Deno app, using the the boliderplate from  https://github.com/lampewebdev/deno-boilerplate

-It does not much.
-The only goal is to not have to setup and created a basic setup.

-**Feel free to open pull requests!**

 ## basic usage

-This boilerplate uses `make` to run the Deno commands.
-It is usually already installed on your Unix OS.

-You can use the following commands:
+ The bolierplate uses `make` library but it doesnt comes in with the boilerplae so you have to manually install it to your OS.
+ In my case I'm using windows, so you have to use choco to install `$ choco install make`

 - `make run`:      executes the `index.ts`
 - `make test`:     runs the tests
 - `make format`:   formats all your files